 You can see the changes as I painted – I also only had 2 foam brushes which were completely destroyed after one color each, so I had to resort to a regular paint brush for color 3.
 Honestly, though, it’s really your personal preference if you like foam brushes or a regular one – I found the foam brushes put color on a little more randomly and less saturated, which I found better for this technique.
 But, for the german schmear look below, I think regular paint brushes worked best!

 TIP: You can see in the above photo how crisp my grout lines look.
-That’s because I painted them with Rustoleum Linen White Chalk Paint BEFORE I white washed.
-I do NOT suggest doing this and I will never doing it again.
-Inevitable there will be some transfer of your color paint to the grout lines during the white wash process.
+That’s because I painted them with White Chalk Paint BEFORE I white washed.
+I do NOT suggest doing this.
+Inevitably there will be some transfer of your color paint to the grout lines during the white wash process.
 So I just ended up having to redo them all at the end.

 I did two rounds of white washing, the second being about 1:2 paint to water (so more watery than the first round).
 After this, and after everything was dry of course, I used strait chalk paint to add some pure white in a few places because I wanted a bit more obvious white – but again, you can totally skip this!

-Step 10: Use Polycrylic (finish of your choice) and a 3″ paint brush to paint on your top coat.
+Use Polycrylic (finish of your choice) and a 3″ paint brush to paint on your top coat.
 If you’ve done your faux birck in the bathroom, like I did for our Spring 2019 One Room Challenge, you’ll need to use a more waterproof sealer.
 I suggest a water based non-yellowing Spar Eurethane.
 You also need to be very aware of drips with this, because it is VERY liquidy!
 The container suggests 3 coats as ideal, but I only did 2 and I feel like ours has held up wonderfully – you can always touch up as needed in the future if your brick gets a few scuffs or scrapes!

 —– DRUM ROLL, PLEASE —–

 So what do you think friends, is this something you would try?
-I am thrilled with how it turned out, despite the time consuming nature of this project.
-I can’t wait to finish the entire chimney – what a statement that will make!
-I’ll be sure to update y’all once I get the done!
+I am thrilled with how BOTH versions turned out, despite the time consuming nature of this project.
+But your time is definitely worth the incredible statement this project makes in the end!
+Enjoy!